adambednarz/Passenger/README.md

 * Autofac
 * CommandHandler & CommandDispatcher
 * JWT
+* xUnit

 ## What do I still miss here and what will I add in future?

 It is not a complete application.
 There is still a lot missing in it.
 Below I will give you some things that I would like to add in the near future:

+* Connection with SQL and NoSQL database.
-* more, more and more TESTS!!!
+* More, more and more TESTS!
 * More Controllers
 * More connections  and couplings between domain classes